Frequently Asked Questions

 Generally, we wish to review and verify the physical characteristics of the property, which includes the building area (size), interior and exterior finishes, basement area (and finished basement area), quality (grade) of construction, etc. and the overall property condition as these factors influence and relate to the market value of a property.
 The only way to ensure accuracy and uniformity (our ultimate goal) in the mass appraisal process is to maintain current data on each property.

-Please be assured no records of a personal nature are gathered or maintained by this office.
+Be assured that no records of a personal nature are gathered or maintained by this office.
 Generally, this office maintains exterior photographs (taken from the street or curb) of your property for reference.

 Do all values change at the same rate?